josephklause-401-advanced-javascript/data-structures-and-algorithms/challenges/mock-interiew-extra-credit/eeneyMeeney/README.md

 if node.next === null, node.next = game.front
 loop through while node.next !== node.value

-this method assumes each input is unique
+this method assumes each input is unique and a valid positive integer input

 ## Solution